 There is much that a proven license-defense law firm can do to help a challenged party in any dispute involving fees, whether via effective representation in mediation or an arbitration venue or through aggressive courtroom advocacy.

-We welcome contacts to the Century Law Group from licensed California professionals having questions or concerns regarding any business matter.
+We welcome contacts to the Century Law Group, LLP from licensed California professionals having questions or concerns regarding any business matter.
 We bring many decades of collective experience to bear in each client matter and provide assistance from multiple offices that span the state.